Yashasvi1714/Yashasvi1714/README.md

-# Yashasvi Balla's GitHub Profile

-Welcome to my GitHub! 🚀
+# Welcome to my GitHub! 🚀

 I’m Yashasvi Balla, an aspiring AI/ML enthusiast, and I specialize in **Machine Learning**, **Deep Learning**, and **Data Science**.
 Recently, I’m completed my Master’s in **Electrical and Computer Engineering** at the University of Alabama at Birmingham (UAB).
 With a solid academic foundation and hands-on industry experience, I am passionate about using data and advanced models to solve real-world challenges.

 ## 🚀 About Me